nexxtway/react-rainbow/src/components/Table/readme.md

 ```

 # Table with inline editable columns
 ##### This example shows a table whose first column is editable.
 You can inline editing the information of the columns by adding `isEditable` prop.
+##### When you edit the contents of a cell and press the ENTER key or click outside the cell, those changes will be preserved.
+If you press the ESC key instead, the changes will be discarded.
+##### Note that the column doesn't behave in the same way when is editable and receives a component.
+But you can implement the logic of `isEditable` within the component as you wish.

 ```js
 import React, { useState } from 'react';
 import styled from 'styled-components';